hchauvin/reproducibility/README.md

-# reproducibility: Assess the reproducibility of a build rule.
+# reproducibility: Assess the reproducibility of a build rule